 Water can damage construction equipment or slow down operations.
 The presence of water can also obstruct certain site tasks, such as pouring concrete.
 In addition to draining retention ponds or valleys of water, dewatering can also be used to drain underground water, which helps to dry the soil to make it more suitable for construction.
 Dry soil reduces the risk of sediment being carried off by water and helps to stabilize the landscape.

 Having water on the job site can also produce unsafe working conditions.
 Not only is groundwater a tripping hazard for workers but standing water is a breeding ground for mosquitoes and other pests.
-Dewatering helps eliminate these issues, not only safeguarding your worker’s health but also following environmental regulations.
+Dewatering tanks help eliminate these issues, not only safeguarding your worker’s health but also following environmental regulations.